apache/druid/docs/content/operations/rolling-updates.md

 ### Autoscaling-based replacement

 If autoscaling is enabled on your Overlord, then Overlord nodes can launch new Middle Manager nodes en masse and then gracefully terminate old ones as their tasks finish.
-This process is configured by setting druid.indexer.runner.minWorkerVersion=#{VERSION}.
-Each time you update your overlord node, the VERSION value should be increased, which will trigger a mass launch of new Middle Managers.
+This process is configured by setting `druid.indexer.runner.minWorkerVersion=#{VERSION}`.
+Each time you update your overlord node, the `VERSION` value should be increased, which will trigger a mass launch of new Middle Managers.

-The config druid.indexer.autoscale.workerVersion=#{VERSION} also needs to be set.
+The config `druid.indexer.autoscale.workerVersion=#{VERSION}` also needs to be set.

 ## Standalone Real-time